Bachelor’s Degree Required

 You must use this online tool to track your degree requirements.
 If you fail to refer to the reports, you may need to take extra courses and delay graduation.

-Confirm your registration.
-Not only is the report updated after each term, but it is also the best way to confirm that you are registered for courses that will meet your remaining degree requirements.
-The report offers you a real-time course selection check once you register.
-You are responsible for double checking your registration against these reports to ensure accurate course selection.
+Confirm your registration online 24/7.
+Not only is the academic progress report updated after each term, but it is also the best way to confirm that you are registered for courses that will meet your remaining degree requirements.
+The report offers you a real-time course selection check.
+After you register, run your academic progress report to ensure that you chose correctly.

 Five-Year Completion Deadline